saturneric/GpgFrontend-Manual/src/content/docs/advanced/memory-security.md

 At SecureLevel 2, GpgFrontend leverages OpenSSL’s secure heap functionality for advanced memory protection.
-The secure heap is a dedicated area of memory managed by OpenSSL to reduce the risk of sensitive information—such as private keys, passphrases, and decrypted messages—being exposed via memory overruns, underruns, or unauthorized access.
+The secure heap is a dedicated area of memory managed by OpenSSL to reduce the risk of sensitive information(such as private keys, passphrases, and decrypted messages) being exposed via memory overruns, underruns, or unauthorized access.

 Key aspects of OpenSSL’s secure memory in GpgFrontend include: